 Invariants are evaluated by the Analyzer when any method called on an object of the selected Class type completes.
 Pre-conditions are evaluated at the beginning of each call to the specified operation.
 Post-conditions are evaluated upon completion of each call to the specified operation.
 Line-conditions are evaluated each time the specified line of code is executed.

-Ribbon 1.
-Execute > Tools > Tester > Show Testpoint Window.
-2. In the Testpoints window, double-click on a Class or Operation to display the 'Testpoint Editor' dialog.
+Ribbon Execute &gt; Tools &gt; Tester &gt; Show Testpoint Window.
+In the Testpoints window, double-click on a Class or Operation to display the 'Testpoint Editor' dialog.

 Constraint Group fields